So you want to travel in the USA -- NSE is the way!

 What is NSE?

 The National Student Exchange (NSE) is a consortium of about 160 four-year colleges and universities in the United States and its territories, which have joined together for the purpose of exchanging students.
 Since its founding in 1968, NSE has placed more than 118,000 students, 98% of all eligible students who apply each year for exchange.

 Programs: NSE gives you the chance to experience a different part of the country and the opportunity to take courses that are not offered here at SUNY Potsdam.
 The exchange program is easy to do and can be inexpensive.
 You don't have to transfer, and any courses you take while on exchange will count for credit here at SUNY Potsdam and will be recorded on your transcript.
 Either you pay tuition here in Potsdam, or you pay in-state tuition at the host campus.

-The benefits of studying in away in a different part of the country are immeasurable, both personally and professionally.
-In two to three months' time, you will learn more in about your home region and yourself than you have ever learned in two years staying at home.
+The benefits of studying away in a different part of the country are immeasurable, both personally and professionally.
+In two to three months' time, you will learn more about your home region and yourself than you have ever learned in two years staying at home.
 And you will make new friends, become more open to new ideas, more appreciative of and become more sophisticated and more self-reflective.

 How to apply: Submit an application online along with the required forms listed below (all documents are in PDF format; you will need Adobe Acrobat Reader).
 Complete applications are due by 15 February.
 Early applicants have priority for popular sites.
 Post-conference placements are possible, but not at all universities.